How To Price Your Rental Property

 Option 1: Allow Pets

 Allowing pets will double the number of prospective tenants in Salt Lake City who can qualify to rent your property.
-That means reduced vacancies, higher rents, longer tenancies, larger tenant pool, and more.
+That means reduced vacancies, higher rents, longer tenancies, a larger tenant pool, and more.

 There are risks in allowing pets.
-That’s is why Nestwell Property Management has created a solution to protect you and your property from pet damage.
+That’s why Nestwell Property Management has created a solution to protect you and your property from pet damage.
 Learn More About Nestwell’s Pet Damage Protection Program.

 Option 2: Aligning Price With The Market